next-multilingual/next-multilingual/README.md

 For example, to keep your localization process simple, you want to avoid as much as possible storing localizable strings in your database (more details on why in the [design decision document](./docs/design-decisions.md)).
 In your database you would identify the context using unique identifiers and you would store your messages in shared message files, where your key's identifiers would match the ones from the database.

-To illustrate this we created [one example using fruits](./example/messages/Fruits.ts).
-All you need to do, is create a component that calls `useMessages` like this:
+To illustrate this we created [one example using fruits](./example/messages/useFruits.ts).
+All you need to do, is create a hook that calls `useMessages` like this:

 ```ts
 import { useMessages } from 'next-multilingual/messages';